Mom was diagnosed with a terminal illness. She did not die on her own terms but through faith, offered her suffering to the Lord.

 Mom lived 17 years with the disease, some 10 years longer than projected.
 Her last years were characterized by numerous doctor and hospital visits.

 During the last week of October, 2004, she fell and broke her hip.
 This was the beginning of the end.
 She was admitted to the hospital.
 The doctor performed surgery that she would never recover from.
 She slipped into a coma.
-We rushed to the hospital.
 We called family members.
 We stood at her bedside.
-The nurse informed us of the gravity of the situation.
-She told us that she could go into cardiac arrest at any moment and wanted to know if she should be resuscitated.
+The nurse informed us that she could go into cardiac arrest at any moment and wanted to know if she should be resuscitated.
 The question was primarily directed to me.

 I felt trapped.
 Mom's time was slipping away.
 I knew that mom’s wishes were to let her go.
 Further, the doctor told me that her body was so frail that it might not endure the trauma of the resuscitation efforts.
 I wanted to slip out of the hospital room, unnoticed by my aunt and let the doctor and nurses know they could let her go, they did not have to resuscitate.

 But there stood my aunt, looking at my mother, crying as mom’s breathing grew more shallow.
 I was frozen in place but my feet pointed towards the door.
 I felt a sense of urgency.
 The nurse came in to get me and pulled me out of the room and asked me for my decision.
-I was relieved they pulled me aside.
 I told them not to resuscitate.
 I felt right about this decision, but now I had to face my aunt.
 My mom’s younger sister Mary still had not arrived at this point.
-I told my aunt that I told the doctors to let her go if she goes into arrest.
+I told my aunt Jenny that I told the doctors to let her go if she goes into arrest.
 She nodded her head in agreement much to my relief.

 Permission to Go

 But now, there was yet one more thing to do.
-I had to give my mother permission to go.
+I had to tell my mother she has my permission to go.
 They say that people’s ability to hear remains intact even when they are in a coma.
-My wife encouraged me to tell her good-bye and give her permission to go.
+My wife encouraged me to tell her good-bye.
 I pointed my feet towards her and walked to her bedside.
 Fighting back tears, I said, “Mom, I love, you.
 You have my permission to go.”

 During the late morning and early afternoon, her breathing and heart rate slowed.
 We called in a priest to administer the Sacrament of the Sick.
 My wife and I sang a hymn.